 My mom is a wonderful human and one of the best mothers I have ever had the privilege to know.
 Like many kids, however, I didn’t appreciate her when I was young.
-She did terrible things, like refused to buy us cookies, ice cream, and sugary cereals all the time; she bought us fruit preserves and all natural peanut butter instead of Smuckers and Kraft PB; she forced me to go to appointments at the chiropractor and allergist; and she believed strongly in the assertion that anything wholesome could be made into a substitute for store-bought popsicles (no-sugar-added fruit juice?
+She did terrible things, like refused to buy us cookies, ice cream, and sugary cereals whenever we demanded them; she bought us fruit preserves and all natural peanut butter instead of Smuckers and Kraft PB; she took me to appointments at the chiropractor and allergist; and she believed strongly in the assertion that anything wholesome could be made into a substitute for store-bought popsicles (no-sugar-added fruit juice?
 Absolutely!
 Organic yogurt?
 Of course!
 Bananas on a stick?
-Why not!?).
-It got so bad for my sister and I that I swore I would eat whatever I wanted when I got old enough and that I would let me kids do the same.
+Why not?!).
+It got so bad for my sister and I that I swore I would eat whatever I wanted when I got old enough and that I would let my kids do the same.

 It took a cancer diagnosis for me to finally listen to those little nuggets, squirreled away and ready to come to the surface of my consciousness, and what they said loudly and clearly was that I needed to explore every avenue to healing that was possible.
 They also reassured me that I knew where to start, I just needed to take a page from my mom’s book: a diet overhaul, lots of learning, and the input of trained professionals from the alternative world to integrate with the recommendations from my conventional doctors.